 Unfortunately there are a few limitations.
 You are restricted to how many products you can sell, and even how many images for each product you can include.
 This won't be an issue for smaller businesses, but if you're producing a lot of products it can get in the way.

-As for branding you're able to make simple customisations to your site.
+As for branding, you're able to make basic customisations to your site.
 The themes are simple, but there are enough options to build an aesthetically pleasing site that reflects your business.
 The free tier is rather forgiving too, so it's a good option if you want to dip your toes in the water without committing.

 Much like Big Cartel, IndieMade is designed specifically for artists.
 You can build a website with a store, blog and gallery in a much easier way than if you tried to do so with WordPress.
 Plus, it's affordable and easy to update.

 IndieMade comes with inventory management features and everything you need to sell online.
 It isn't hugely customisable, but the focus is on simplifying the creation process so makers can spend more time crafting cool products.
 There are basic SEO, analytics and marketing integrations that will cover most small entrepreneurs.

 Compared to other solutions IndieMade is rather barebones.
 However one advantage it does have is that it integrates nicely with Etsy.
 You can sell on both platforms and your product inventory will update automatically.

 Ideal for: Creatives who want a well-designed ecommerce site that they're willing to put the work into to get just right.

 Squarespace is a big name in website builders for a reason.
 It’s aesthetically pleasing and powerful.
 It was one of the first companies to democratise the website creation process and is a good option for newbies, with a drag-and-drop editor that is easy to get a handle on.